 Fashion Studies (FASH)

-Fashion Essentials is a one-credit course designed to teach Fashion Studies minors essential skills that are required to enter the fashion industry.
-Students will learn the ins and outs of the fashion calendar and production cycle, industry-specific vocabulary, how to recognize and care for a variety of textiles, how to conduct credible fashion research, and the basics of digital photography and social platforms.
+Fashion Essentials is designed to teach students the necessary skills that are required to enter the fashion industry.
+Students will learn the ins and outs of the fashion calendar and production cycle, industry-specific vocabulary, how to recognize and care for a variety of textiles, how to conduct credible fashion research, and the basics of fashion photography and content creation.

 FASH 1800.
 Internship.
 (1 Credit)